christophstrasen/WorldObserver/docs_internal/drafts/wo_meta_keys.md

   - base streams
   - derived/joined streams
   - group aggregate/enriched streams
-- Update docs and examples to reference `WoMeta.key` (and later, PromiseKeeper Tier‑C can default `occurrenceId` to it).
+- Update docs and examples to reference `WoMeta.key` (and later, PromiseKeeper Tier‑C can default `occurranceKey` to it).
 - No compatibility layer; tests + call sites are updated in the same change set.

 ---